lousydropout/message-app/memory-bank/techContext.md

    - Expo SQLite uses file-level locking.
    - If any other query or background read is active, `withExclusiveTransactionAsync` will throw `Error code 5: database is locked`.
-   - Avoid concurrent writes; queue writes through a mutex, or add a retry loop (50–100ms) on “database is locked”.
+   - Avoid concurrent writes; queue writes through a mutex, or add a retry loop (50–100ms) on "database is locked".

 3. **Parameter limit = 999.**